 Afghanistan is a traditional nation, where many women wear burquas.
 A burqua is a cloak that covers all but your hands and feet.
 A small crocheted area allows one to see, but covers their body in modesty.
 In the last fifty years, many women have stopped wearing burquas, and have gone against the traditional customs of Afghanistan by being educated or taking jobs outside the home.

 Once the Taliban took power in most of Afghanistan, they began a violent rule.
 The Taliban outlawed television, radio, even kite-flying; under rule of the Taliban, Afghan women seen in public without their burqua faced severe beatings or death.

 When the United States was attacked on September 11, 2001, the American government traced the incident to Osama bin Laden, who had taken refuge in Afghanistan.
 The Americans demanded that the Taliban turn over bin Laden and other suspected terrorists, but the Taliban refused.
 The United States led a multinational bomb attack in 2002 that forced the Taliban from power in Afghanistan.

 The Afghan people held national elections in 2004 and elected a democratic government.
 A democracy is a type of government where people citizens choose their leaders.
 Women were allowed to vote and run for office for the first time in the nation’s history.
 Afghanistan continues to face many challenges.
 The nation is very poor and does not have a good road or railroad system to transport goods.
-The Taliban and Al Queda remain threats in the nation.
+The Taliban remain a threats in the nation.